 Primary Care Provider (PCP) -The doctor or other provider you see first for most health problems.
-He or she makes sure you get the care you need to keep you healthy.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.

-Prior Authorization -Approval in advance to get services or certain drugs.
+Prior Authorization -Approval in advance to get services or certain drugs that may or may not be on our formulary.
 Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
 Covered drugs that need prior authorization are marked in the formulary.

-Prosthetics and Orthotics -Medical devices including but not limited to, arm, back, and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics -Medical devices including, but not limited to, arm, back, and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.